-During the new year, many people think about how they want to improve their health.
-The year “2020” is the perfect reminder that keeping up on your vision health is critical.
-You can incorporate new healthy habits for your eyes just as you can any other part of your body.
+Many people think about how they want to improve their vision health.
+The good news is you can easily incorporate new healthy habits for your eyes just as you can any other part of your body.

 Get an eye exam